Nian gao: Mauritian cuisine

-In Mauritius, the nian gao is commonly called gâteau la cire (literally translated as 'wax cake'); however, it can be written in diverse ways such as gato la cire, gato lasir, or gato lacire, etc. It is a traditional cake of the Sino-Mauritian community.
-Traditionally, it is made with rice flour, sweetened with sugar, sometimes honey, and has orange zest as the key ingredient.
-The classic colour of the nian gao in Mauritius has traditionally been brown; however, new colours along with new flavours, such as white (which is coconut-milk based), green (which is pandan-based), red, and yellow, has recently been introduced on the island in 2018.
-In Mauritius, the nian gao is a cake which symbolized sharing; it is customary for Sino-Mauritians to share and distribute nian gao to celebrate Chinese New Year to their families and friends; and thus, nian gao is consumed by locals regardless of their ethnicity.
-Some nian gao found on the island is imported while others are traditionally made by the local ethnic Chinese community.
-The traditional way of making nian gao is still transmitted from generations to generations in some families.
+In Mauritius, nian gao is commonly called gâteau la cire (literally translated as 'wax cake'); however, it can be written numerous ways, including gato la cire, gato lasir, or gato lacire.
+It is a traditional food in the Sino-Mauritian community.
+Traditionally, it is made with rice flour, sweetened with sugar (sometimes honey), and uses orange zest as the key ingredient.
+The classic colour of nian gao in Mauritius has traditionally been brown; however, new colours and flavours, such as white (which is coconut-milk based), green (which is pandan-based), red, and yellow, have been introduced in 2018.

+In Mauritius, nian gao is a cake which symbolizes sharing, so it is customary for Sino-Mauritians to share and distribute nian gao to celebrate Chinese New Year to their families and friends.
+Nian gao is consumed by locals regardless of their ethnicity.

+Some nian gao found on the island is imported while others are made by the local ethnic Chinese community.
+The traditional way of making nian gao is still transmitted from generation to generation in some families.

-American Cuisine
+American cuisine

 Chinese Americans eat cooked or fried nian gao on Chinese New Year's Eve and on New Year's Eve.
 In Hawai'i, nian gao is known as gau and is a popular food consumed during the Chinese New Year.